BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks-publish.md

 ---
 title: Run a Publish Job | PDMPublisher for SOLIDWORKS
-description: Publish the active SOLIDWORKS document with the selected PDMPublisher profile and review the resulting job log. ms.date: 08/23/2026 ms.topic: how-to
+description: Publish the active SOLIDWORKS document with the selected PDMPublisher profile and review the resulting job log. ms.date: 09/15/2026 ms.topic: how-to
 ---

 # Run a Publish Job

-The **PUBLISH** command processes the document currently open in SOLIDWORKS by using the selected profile.
+The **Publish** command processes the document currently open in SOLIDWORKS by using the selected Publish profile.

 ## Before Publishing